Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 - You have resistance to physical damage.
 - Any stacks of rage that you may have are not removed at the end of each of your turns or via your Grit class feature while transformed.
 - You are immune to the pacified condition.
-- At the end of each of your turns, you lose 1 stack of emotion and gain 1 stack of rage.
+- At the end of each of your turns, you lose 1 stack of emotion.
 When you reach 0 stacks of emotion the transformation ends.

 ### Outburst: Frothing Rage

 At level 11, you learn to feed others rage as you spread your own anger.

 While transformed, you can use the Outburst major action at the cost of one stack of emotion.
 When you do so, make a Presence attack against all other creatures within 10 feet of you.
-If you hit, apply a number of stacks of rage equal to your current stacks of rage.
+If you hit, apply 6 + Presence stacks of rage.

 ### Impunity: Rage Beyond Death